nodejs/TSC/TSC-Charter.md

 appropriate recording shall be taken and made available to the community through accessible public postings.

-TSC members are expected to regularly participate in all TSC activities
+TSC members are expected to regularly participate in TSC activities.
-including:

-* Regular attendance in TSC meetings;
-* Actively participating in TSC related discussions on GitHub; and
-* Voting

-In the case where an individual TSC member: (a) attends fewer than 25% of the regularly scheduled meetings held within a six month period, (b) does not attend at least one meeting every three months, (c) does not regularly participate in TSC discussions, and (d) does not regularly participate in TSC votes, the member shall be asked to voluntarily resign their TSC position.
-Should a member fail to participate in *any* TSC activity within a six month period, the member shall be automatically removed from the TSC.
-In such cases, the member may request to continue as an invited observer to TSC meetings.
+In the case where an individual TSC member -- within any three month period -- attends fewer than 25% of the regularly scheduled meetings, does not participate in TSC discussions, *and* does not participate in TSC votes, the member shall be automatically removed from the TSC.
+The member may be invited to continue attending TSC meetings as an observer.

 ## Section 5.
 Responsibilities of the TSC.